vivdto/scrapeflow-pulse/readme.md

 ## **Features**
 - Scrapes reviews from a SaaS product's review page.
-- Handles multiple pages of reviews through pagination.
 - Outputs reviews in a structured JSON format, making it easy to process further.
-- Configurable for different SaaS products by passing different URLs and pagination settings.
+- Configurable for different SaaS products by passing different URLs.

 ---